ceramicnetwork/rust-ceramic/README.md

 Current status is that the `ceramic-one` binary only mimics the Kubo RPC API and relies on https://github.com/ceramicnetwork/js-ceramic for the remaining logic.

-## Usage

-Run in single binary using the `ceramic-one` crate:

-    $ cargo run -p ceramic-one -- daemon

-The process honors RUST_LOG env variable for controlling its logging output.
-For example, to enable debug logging for code from this repo but error logging for all other code use:

-    $ RUST_LOG=ERROR,ceramic_kubo_rpc=DEBUG,ceramic_one=DEBUG cargo run -p ceramic-one -- daemon

 ## Installation

 The following section covers several ways one can install Rust-Ceramic contingent on the recieving environment: